 Complexity, structure, tone-of-voice and transition words – that’s a lot to keep in mind (especially when you’re trying to optimize the keywords in your text at the same time).
 Thankfully, the Yoast SEO plugin checks all of this for you automatically!

 The in-built readability analysis will flag any aspects that can be improved.
-You’ll get an overall rating for the page you’re working on, as well as focussed feedback on various readability factors, indicated with red, orange or green bullet points.
-Which means you can relax and write naturally, focussing on crafting your message instead.
+You’ll get an overall rating for the page you’re working on, as well as focused feedback on various readability factors, indicated with red, orange or green traffic lights.
+This means you can relax and write naturally, focusing on crafting your message instead.
 Want to know more?
 Check out this blog post about the features in our readability analysis and how to make the most of them.

 Coming up next!

 - Event September 27 - 28, 2023 Team Yoast is Sponsoring WordPress Accessibility Day 2023, click through to see if we'll be there, who will be there and more!
 See where you can find us next »